Bayesian Conversations

 \begin{proof} Let $|\mathrm{supp}(P)| = Q$ and label the elements of the support $q^{(s)}_{AB}$ for $s \in [Q]$.
 The mediator will send a randomized signal $\pi(\theta_{A}, \theta_{B}) \in [Q]$ defined via

 (If $\Pr[\theta_A] \cdot \Pr[\theta_B] = 0$, we can set the probabilities arbitrarily, since the mediator is guaranteed to never receive that pair of $(\theta_A, \theta_B)$).
-Substituting this distribution into \eqref{eq:posterior_split}, it follows that the posterior conditioned on receiving signal $s$ equals $q^{(s)}_{AB}$ (and therefore must match this distribution). \end{proof}
+It follows that the posterior conditioned on receiving signal $s$ equals $q^{(s)}_{AB}$ (and therefore must match this distribution). \end{proof}